collapsed-stacks/startups/questions/1641/where-should-i-write-my-blog.md

 - tagged: `website`, `brand`
 - score: 7

-<p>I want to give back to the community, should I write my blog posts in my own wordpress site,  medium, blogger or tumblr...
-What are the benefits of each site?</p>
+I want to give back to the community, should I write my blog posts in my own wordpress site,  medium, blogger or tumblr...
+What are the benefits of each site?

-<p>I also aim to build SEO, brand building for my self and company etc.. </p>
+I also aim to build SEO, brand building for my self and company etc..

-<p>The blog posts will cover anything about startups from development to marketing.
-It will contain things I researched and think would also benefit other startup people and need help deciding the platform I should write this blog.</p>
+The blog posts will cover anything about startups from development to marketing.
+It will contain things I researched and think would also benefit other startup people and need help deciding the platform I should write this blog.

 ## Answer 1657